 - A 2019 systematic review of 23 independent randomized controlled trials (RCTs) didn’t find a statistically significant change in cognitive function from testosterone supplementation.

 More research is needed to support using testosterone therapy as a way to improve your mental abilities.

 How do you fix low testosterone?

 Doctors can prescribe different forms of testosterone to help increase low levels, including:

 - testosterone gel

 - topical patches

-If you’re curious if you have low testosterone, talk with your doctor about testing and potential treatments.
+If you think you may have low testosterone levels, talk with a doctor about testing and potential treatments.